SoftwareHeritage/swh-docs/sysadm/mirror-operations/docker.rst

-Copy these example files as plain yaml ones then modify them to replace the XXX markers with proper values (also make sure the kafka server list is up to date.)
-Parameters to check/update are:
+Copy these example files as plain yaml ones then modify them to replace the XXX markers with proper values (also make sure the kafka server list is up to date).
+The parameters to check/update are:

-- `journal_client/brokers`: list of kafka brokers.
+- `journal_client.brokers`: list of kafka brokers.
-- `journal_client/group_id`: unique identifier for this mirroring session;
+- `journal_client.group_id`: unique identifier for this mirroring session;
   you can choose whatever you want, but changing this value will make kafka start consuming messages from the beginning; kafka messages are dispatched among consumers with the same `group_id`, so in order to distribute the load among workers, they must share the same `group_id`.
-- `journal_client/sasl.username`: kafka authentication username.
+- `journal_client."sasl.username"`: kafka authentication username.
-- `journal_client/sasl.password`: kafka authentication password.
+- `journal_client."sasl.password"`: kafka authentication password.

 Then you need to merge the compose files "by hand" (due to this still `unresolved <https://github.com/docker/cli/issues/1651>`_